consent to treat

-Arammu: The Relationship Check-In is a proactive approach to improving and sustaining the health of our personal and professional relationships.
-The effectiveness of the Check-In is supported by 20 years of federally-funded research and offers coworkers and couples a fun, annual option for learning about what makes their relationship tick, what their most significant strengths are, and how to address common communication and relationship concerns.
-The Check-In helps us to tap into what is best about our relationships, increase the quality of our relationship insight, and learn to move with grace, creativity, and humor in our most important relationships.
+Arammu: The Relationship Checkup is a proactive approach to improving and sustaining the health of our personal and professional relationships.
+The effectiveness of the Checkup is supported by 20 years of federally-funded research and offers coworkers and couples a fun, annual option for learning about what makes their relationship tick, what their most significant strengths are, and how to address common communication and relationship concerns.
+The Checkup helps us to tap into what is best about our relationships, increase the quality of our relationship insight, and learn to move with grace, creativity, and humor in our most important relationships.

-The Relationship Check-In consists of two 50-minute sessions with an expert relationship health consultant.
-Prior to your Check-In appointment you and your partner will complete a brief set of online questionnaires.
+The Relationship Checkup consists of one 50-minute session with an expert relationship health consultant.
+Prior to your Checkup appointment you and your partner will complete a brief set of online questionnaires.
 The questionnaires ask about the quality of your relationship, including your strengths and any concerns that you might have.
 The completion of the questionnaires should take approximately 10 minutes.

-Then you will meet with your relationship health consultant.
+Then you will meet with your relationship health consultant via a video session from the comfort of your own home or work place.
 During the appointment, your relationship health consultant will spend time getting to know you and your partner, and learn about your relationship.
 During this meeting you will discuss various aspects of your relationship including your history, your strengths, and any concerns that you might have.

-Then, you will participate in one final follow-up meeting.
+Then, if you choose, you will participate in one final follow-up meeting approximately two weeks later.
 During this meeting, your relationship health consultant will review your personalized feedback report with research-driven suggestions for maintaining your relationship health and addressing the concerns that you discussed.

-Because the model of the Relationship Check-In is the annual medical exam or annual dental checkup, we will receive a reminder email to schedule your Check-In at the one-year anniversary of your first Check-In.
+Because the model of the Relationship Checkup is the annual medical exam or annual dental checkup, we will receive a reminder email to schedule your Checkup at the one-year anniversary of your first Checkup.

 Will my treatment be kept confidential?